nida-hassan/AI-based-Food-Ordering-System/README.md

 AI based food ordering system is about ordering food from a Cafe.
 GUI made using Python Tkinter.
 The system integrated voice recognition technology for easeful ordering, a recommendation system for personalized menu suggestions, and an estimated delivery time feature.

+## How to Run

+Run the `main file` python file.
+DB already created.

+## Admin Page

+To access admin portal:
+In the application window, go to `File` then `Admin`.

+Admin credentials:
+Username: admin Password: admin123

+## Technologies Used

+- PYTHON
+- TKINTER

 <p align="center">
     <b>Home Page</b>